openflighthpc/docs.openflighthpc.org/docs/docs/flight-solo/admin-guides/concertim-cloud/launch-core-infra.md

     [Download Small Core Infra Template](templates/core-infra-small.yml){ :download .md-button }

-    1. Login to your Alces Cloud account via CLI
+    1. Login to your Concertim Cloud account via CLI
-    1. Download the above template to your account on Alces Cloud
+    1. Download the above template to your account on Concertim Cloud
     1. Source your OpenStack settings file
         ```bash
         $ source ~/openrc
         ```
-    1. Launch the template (replace `MYKEYPAIRNAME` with the name of your Alces Cloud key-pair, optionally replace `mycluster1` with your desired cluster name)
+    1. Launch the template (replace `MYKEYPAIRNAME` with the name of your Concertim Cloud key-pair, optionally replace `mycluster1` with your desired cluster name)
         ```bash
         $ openstack stack create -t core-infra-small.yml \
                 --parameter key-name=MYKEYPAIRNAME \